-If the AdvanceTrac® with RSC system is activated excessively in a short period of time, the brake portion of the system will shut down to allow the brakes to cool down.
-A limited AdvanceTrac® with RSC function using only engine power reduction will still help control the wheels from over-spinning.
-When the brakes have cooled down, the system will again function normally.
-Anti-lock braking is not affected by this condition and will function normally during the cool-down period.
+If the TCS is activated excessively in a short period of time, the braking portion of the system may become temporarily disabled to allow the brakes to cool down.
+In this situation, TCS will use only engine power reduction or transfer to help control the wheels from over-spinning.
+When the brakes have cooled down, the system will regain all features.
+Anti-lock braking, RSC®, and ESC are not affected by this condition and will continue to function during the cool-down period.